Just when we thought we were out of the woods for the rest of the hurricane season, Nicole decides to make an appearance at the last minute.

 - Distract your pet with games and toys.

 - There are some good supplements that you can try.
-We love Pet Releaf.
-It is a CBD oil or yummy treats made from hemp and we are getting very good feedback from owners.
+We love Canna-Pet.
+It is a CBD oil or yummy treat made from hemp and we get very good feedback from owners.
 We carry their entire line and any staff member can answer any questions that you may have.
-If that’s not enough then give us a call.
-There are short-term medications that we can use to relieve your pet’s anxiety.
+If that’s not enough, then give us a call.
+There are short-term medications that we can use to relieve your pet’s anxiety, such as alprazolam or Sileo.

 Avoid vomiting/diarrhea & a trip to the vet